The increasing sophistication of AI in content moderation

 AI is only getting smarter, with technological capabilities that range from pattern recognition to reading language context.
 Regardless, humans will likely always be better at identifying the emotion and intent behind digital content.
 The solution?
 Humans and AI must work together to monitor content more effectively and create better and more inclusive experiences for all.

-This article is part of a five-part series on content moderation.
-Check out our other articles on the evolving nature of digital content, wellness strategies for content moderators, content moderation regulations and what's next for content moderation.
+This article is part of a four-part series on content moderation.
+Check out our other articles on the evolving nature of digital content, wellness strategies for content moderators and content moderation regulations.